aditeyaS/grow-your-x/README.md

 {"secret" : "<the_secret_you_used_above>"}
 ```
 - Creat your cron job
+- (Optional) Additionally you can create a status page.
+[MyStatusPage](https://cldfm8g5.status.cron-job.org/)

 (FYI: You can also set this job through iPhone shortcut automation)